What Is Risk Adjustment?

 • Institutional status

 Socioeconomic status as a demographic factor in risk score calculation is a distinct concept from the ICD-10-CM categories concerning social determinants of health that may affect the wellness of a patient.
 In recent years, social determinants of health (SDOH) have gained the attention of the World Health Organization (WHO).
 WHO defines SDOH as circumstances in which a person is born, grows, lives, works, and ages.
-In the ICD-10-CM code set, categories Z55-Z65 Persons with potential health hazards related to socioeconomic and psychosocial circumstances capture conditions such as problems with education and literacy, employment or unemployment, housing insecurity, and upbringing issues such as not living with a parent or living with a parent who pressures too much.
+In the ICD-10-CM code set, categories Z55-Z65 Persons with potential health hazards related to socioeconomic and psychosocial circumstances capture conditions such as problems with education and literacy; employment or unemployment; problems with housing; and upbringing issues such as not living with a parent or living with a parent who pressures too much.
 These codes do not map to an HCC or directly affect a risk score, but health plans may use them to determine additional benefits to certain members.

 Diagnoses/Health Status

 In addition to demographic factors, the patient’s health status is used for risk score calculation.
-The purpose of capturing diagnoses in an HCC model is to offer an accurate assessment of the patient’s health status, and correct diagnosis code reporting is essential to this process.
-Not every one of the more than 70,000 diagnosis codes available in the ICD-10-CM code set maps to an HCC to be used in HCC risk score calculation.
-Only conditions that are costly to manage from a medical or prescription drug treatment perspective are likely to be found in the risk adjustment model’s HCC crosswalk.
+The purpose of capturing diagnoses in an HCC model is to offer an accurate assessment of the patient’s health status, and correct reporting of diagnosis codes is essential to this process.
+Not every one of the more than 70,000 diagnosis codes available in the ICD-10-CM code set maps to an HCC to be used in HCC risk score calculation; only conditions that are costly to manage from a medical or prescription drug treatment perspective are likely to be found in the risk adjustment model’s HCC crosswalk.

 Figure 2.
 Patient Risk Based on Demographics (Such as Age) and Health Status (HCC Diagnoses)